1964–65 South-West Indian Ocean cyclone season: Tropical Disturbance Nancy

-Tropical Cyclone Gay-Olive
+Tropical Cyclone Gay-Olive-Peggy

 Olive existed from February 24 to March 10.
 On March 4, Olive passed south of Rodrigues as a tropical depression.
 It produced high seas and scattered thunderstorms as far west as Réunion.

-Unknown Storm Peggy

-Peggy was the sixteenth storm of the season.
+Later, it reintensified and was renamed Peggy.

 Moderate Tropical Storm Rose

 Rose existed from April 27 to May 6.
 On May 3, Rose passed west of Réunion, producing wind gusts of 65 km/h, along with heavy rainfall reaching 635 mm at Plaine des Palmistes.
 The rains caused a landslide along the Rivière des Remparts.